-In any instance where works in the road (road reserve) or network utility activities are proposed and the Rules in Chapter 10 and 11 (respectively) overlap with (or duplicate) a Rule in this Zone Chapter, the Rules in Chapter 10 and 11 (respectively) shall take precedence.
+In any instance where network utility activities are proposed or where works are within the road (road reserve), and the Rules in Chapter 10 and 11 (respectively) overlap (or duplicate) with a Rule in the other Part B Chapters with the exception of Rule 16.11A, the Rules in Chapters 10 and 11 (respectively) will take precedence.
+Note 1: These rules do not apply if the activity is provided for by way of designation in the District Plan.